-With the same typical system as the one used in Figure 9-2 and using Equation 9-4, this probability leads to MTBF value between the first and second failure into the same repeater represented in Figure 9-3.
+With the same typical system as the one used in Figure 19 and using equation 9-4, this probability leads to the MTBF value between the first and second failure into the same repeater represented in Figure 20.
 The MTBF obtained for a typical failure rate equal to 25 FIT is more than 1500 years!

-Figure 9-3 - MTBF for a second pump failure in the same repeater in a typical transatlantic link composed by 1 fibre pair and 150 repeaters with four redundant pumps each
+Figure 20 - MTBF for a second pump failure in the same repeater in a typical transatlantic link composed by one fibre pair and 150 repeaters with four redundant pumps each